Table of Contents

-Three solutions to the external hard drive freezing up problem:
+Three solutions to the external hard drive freezing up the problem:

 |Workable Solutions||Step-by-step Troubleshooting|